 WATER BAPTISM: Baptism in water is by immersion and is a direct commandment of our Lord, and is for believers only.
 The ordinance is a symbol of a Christian’s identification with Christ in his death, burial, and resurrection.
 (Matthew 28:19, Romans 6:4, Colossians 2:12, Acts 8:36-39)

 BAPTISM IN THE HOLY GHOST: The Baptism in the Holy Ghost and Fire is a gift from God as promised by the Lord Jesus Christ to those who are believers in this dispensation and is received subsequent to the new birth.
-This experience is accompanied by the initial evidence of speaking in other tongues as the Holy Spirit Himself gives utterance.
+This experience can be accompanied by the initial evidence of speaking in other tongues as the Holy Spirit Himself gives utterance.
 (Matthew 3:11, John 14:16-17, Acts 1:8, Acts 2:4, 38-39, Acts 19:1-7)

 SANCTIFICATION: The Bible teaches that without Holiness no man can see the Lord.
 We believe in the doctrine of sanctification as a definite, yet progressive work of grace, commencing at the time of regeneration and continuing until the consummation of the salvation.
 (Hebrews 12:14, 1 Thessalonians 5:23, 2 Peter 3:18, 2 Corinthians 3:18, Philippians 3:12-14, 1 Corinthians 1:30).